michaelcpuckett/activity-kit/README.md

 ### Plugins

 In progress.
+Injectables that can modify core functionality.

 Currently this project comes with:

 - `activitypub-core-plugin-foaf`